aliyoge/Hackintosh-ThinkPad-E480/README.md

-# Thinkpad E480 for macOS Big Sur & Catalina
+# Thinkpad E480 for Monterey

 Hackintosh your Thinkpad E480